puppetlabs/puppetdb/documentation/api/index.markdown

 #### Version 2 (Deprecated)

 Version 2 of the query API is deprecated and will be retired soon.
-For stability it is recommended to use the v3 query API instead.
+For stability we recommend that you use the v3 query API instead.

 * [Facts Endpoint](./query/v2/facts.html)
 * [Resources Endpoint](./query/v2/resources.html)